Updating on Kubernetes

 helm repo update

-Next, run the following command to update to the latest version of Portainer:
+Next, run one of the following commands to update Portainer:

 Option 1: Via the Portainer UI

-The easiest way to upgrade is to use the Portainer UI along with our manifest files.
+The easiest way to update is to use the Portainer UI along with our manifest files.
 Copy the contents of the manifest file that matches the method you used to deploy Portainer:

 Copy the contents of the relevant NodePort manifest file: